 Origin is the point of data entry in a data pipeline.
-Data sources (transaction processing application, IoT device sensors, social media, application APIs, or any public datasets) and storage systems (data warehouse or data lake) of a company’s reporting and analytical data environment can be an origin.
+Data sources (transaction processing application, IoT device sensors, social media, application APIs, or any public datasets) and storage systems (data warehouse, data lake, or data lakehouse) of a company’s reporting and analytical data environment can be an origin.

 The final point to which data is transferred is called a destination.
 Destination depends on a use case: Data can be sourced to power data visualization and analytical tools or moved to storage like a data lake or a data warehouse.
 We’ll get back to the types of storages a bit later.